-The nightlife in Rome is laid-back, in true Italian style.
-People like to sit at cafés or restaurants taking their time with lots of food, wine and coffee.
+In true Italian style, the nightlife in Rome is laid-back.
+People like to sit at cafes or restaurants, taking their time with lots of food, wine and coffee.
 Campo dei Fiori, the Piazza Navona area and Trastevere are some of the best places for bars and cafés, while the Testaccio and Ostiense districts are better for nightclubs.
-Roma C'è and TrovaRoma (free with La Repubblica newspaper) have information on nightlife in Rome.

-There are always spectacular nightclubs available for the real party animals in Rome, but some of them do close during August.
-When the clubs close for summer, there are numerous outdoor venues around town and near Ostia; outdoor festivities on Via di Monte Testaccio, in Testaccio, take centre stage and include food stalls and markets.
+There are always spectacular nightclubs for real party animals in Rome, but some of them do close during August.
+When the clubs close for summer, there are numerous outdoor venues around town and near Ostia; outdoor festivities on Via di Monte Testaccio in Testaccio take centre stage and include food stalls and markets.

 The Teatro dell'Opera is home to the Rome Opera Ballet and opera is performed at the Baths of Caracalla's open-air ruins in July and August.
 Rock bands often perform at Stadio Flaminio and the Palazzo dello Sport.

-Rome, only too aware of its popularity with international tourists and investors, is an expensive shopping destination; however, some deals can be found on trinkets like crafts, leather goods and glasswork.
+Rome, only too aware of its popularity with international tourists and investors, is an expensive shopping destination; but some deals can be found on trinkets like crafts, leather goods and glasswork.
 To find these bargains, look to the markets of central Rome, which generally operate Monday to Saturday from 7am to 1pm.
 On Sundays, the popular Porta Portese flea market operates from the Trastevere district.
-While this market is stimulating for shopping enthusiasts, Rome has some of the most skilled pickpockets in the world, and visitors are advised to take care with their possessions.

-If you have the means, Rome has an assortment of boutique stores, with brands like Prada, Valentino, Gucci and Fendi all represented in the Piazza di Spagna.
+If you have the means, Rome has an assortment of boutique stores with brands like Prada, Valentino, Gucci and Fendi all represented in the Piazza di Spagna.
 The Piazza San Silvestro exhibits Rome's best jewellers, such as Bulgari and Martinelli, among others.
-In Via del Corso one can find, in addition to an assortment of clothing department stores, the flagship stores for Ferrari (which is worth a look if nothing else) and Swarovski, with exquisite crystal-wrought crafts.
+In addition to an assortment of clothing department stores, in Via del Corso one can find the flagship stores for Ferrari and Swarovski, with exquisite crystal-wrought crafts.

 Rome's most famous ancient attraction is the Colosseum, the great arena of the gladiators dating back to 80 AD.
-Nearby lies the Roman Forum, established in the 7th century BC, and now the ruins of what was once the social, political and commercial centre of the Roman empire.
-Next on the list of historic attractions is the Pantheon.
-Tourists enter the great church through massive bronze doors to marvel at the largest unreinforced concrete dome ever built.
+Nearby lies the Roman Forum, established in the 7th century BC, and now the ruins of what was once the social, political and commercial centre of the Roman Empire.
+Next on the list of historic attractions is the Pantheon, where tourists enter the great church through massive bronze doors to marvel at the largest unreinforced concrete dome ever built.
 Watching the sun stream into the church through the oculus is an unforgettable experience.

-Tourists still thirsting for art can visit the Museo e Galleria Borghese for paintings by Caravaggio, Raphael, and Tition, and sculptures by Bernini.
+Tourists still thirsting for art can visit the Museo e Galleria Borghese for paintings by Caravaggio, Raphael and Titian, and sculptures by Bernini.
 The Capitoline Museums are the oldest public museums in the world, dating back to 1471, and house an incredible collection of sculptures.

 Those tired out by the endless attractions can fall back into the Roman way of life.
-Wander the streets, relax at cafe's, and watch the world stroll by before heading to a pizzeria or trattoria for authentic Roman fare, gelato and of course a shot of strong Italian coffee.
+Wander the streets, relax at cafes and watch the world go by before heading to a pizzeria or trattoria for authentic Roman fare, gelato and a shot of strong Italian coffee.